 To put it simply, people love video content.
 On Facebook, for instance, more than 4 billion video views take place each day.
 Interestingly, a lot of people on Facebook watch videos without sound, so keep that in mind when creating content.

 Another thing to remember is that mobile viewers are overtaking desktop viewers.
 So you want to create content that appeals to mobile users, which video definitely does.
 Around 90% of consumers watch video content on their mobile, and the audience keeps getting bigger.

-In terms of an easy to consume medium, we’re not saying that a younger audience is more lazy than an older one, but they don’t tend to like reading long bits of text.
+In terms of an easy to consume medium, we’re not saying that a younger audience is more lazy than an older one, but they don’t tend to like reading long stretches of text.
 Modern customers generally prefer easily consumable content, where they can see something in action.
-So rather than reading about all the features of the latest smartphone, they can watch a video taking them through each function and find out how it works.
+So rather than reading about all the features of the latest smartphone, they’d generally prefer to watch a video taking them through each function and find out how it works.

-Videos can make your business a lot of money, with not too much investment.
+Videos can make your business a lot of money, with a fairly low investment.
 Including a video about your product on your homepage could increase your conversion rate by up to 80%.
 While it can be more pricey to commission a high quality video than to just take photos of your product, the statistics speak for themselves.
-And online video editing tools have come a long way over the years, not to mention more affordable.
+And online video editing tools have come a long way over the years, not to mention become more affordable.

 Your videos don’t even have to be of exceptional quality.
 Research shows that users are more likely to be put off by a video that poorly explains a product than a low quality video.
 The success of videos on TikTok, which have usually been filmed on a phone, demonstrates that content is much more important than camera quality.

 If you upload your videos to YouTube, and they target common search terms, they could be at the top of Google’s search results.
 Google’s algorithms mean that YouTube videos are featured right at the top of the page for lots of search terms, particularly if it’s a ‘how to’ question.